sagcan/java-thetvdb/README.md

 java-thetvdb is an unofficial java wrapper for the TheTVDB JSON-API (see https://api.thetvdb.com/swagger).

 ## Usage
 In order to access API-Calls we first have to create a TheTVDB account and setup a project at their site.
 Once an account and a project are set-up, the API- and User-Key can be obtained at the following page: http://thetvdb.com/?tab=userinfo.
-With those parameters we'll now create an TheTVDBAPI object ($USERNAME, $USERKEY and $APIKEY are the said parameters which you should have already obtained):
+With those parameters we'll now create an TheTVDBAPI object ($USERNAME, $USERKEY and $APIKEY are the said parameters):
 ```java
 TheTVDBAPI theTVDBAPI = TheTVDBAPI.getInstance("$USERNAME", "$USERKEY", "$APIKEY");
 ```